Available in : Vietnamese

-Who would not like to bathe in warm waters containing healing properties while enjoying a spectacular panorama?
+Who wouldn’t like the chance to bathe in warm waters full of healing properties while enjoying a spectacular panorama?

 Bathing in a hot spring is a must during a stay in Vietnam.
-Imagine a good hot bath after a hike or a few days stay to relax in a natural spa in altitude or along a river surrounded by mountains … This is what Vietnam offers to those who venture there.
-The thermal springs existing in these regions are far to be always fully developed, but they are well-established enough to at least relax.
+Imagine a good, hot bath after a hike or a few days’ stay to relax in a natural spa at altitude or along a river surrounded by mountains.
+This is what Vietnam offers to those who venture there.
+The thermal springs existing in these regions aren’t always fully-developed, but they are well-established enough to at least relax.
 If you also want to benefit from these hot springs virtues we have selected 6 of the most beautiful of them.
 So, ready to go?

 Head further south towards the Kênh Gà hot spring.
 The clear water with bubbles comes from the mountains with 53° C, rich in sodium, magnesium, bicarbonate, and calcium.
 The resort offers public baths or private baths.
 Although it existed for years, Kenh Ga Hot Spring was officially recognized in 1940 by the French.
 Make the most of your stay and discover the nearby Van Trinh Cave, known for its spectacular stalactites, the Van Long Nature Reserve, the largest natural reserve in the North Delta, the Long Dich Temple and Cave, and the Cuc Phuong National Park.

 Binh Chau – Lo Quoc 55, Binh Chau, Xuyen Moc, Ba Ria province, 70 km from Vung Tau beach

 This spring is located 150 km from Ho Chi Minh City.
 Binh Chau not only has a beautiful spring but also thermal ponds with water temperatures ranging from 40 to 82 ° C, spilling more than 70 diurnal and nocturnal sources.
 In this area, there are many wells, often used for tourist demonstrations to boil eggs in natural hot mineral water.